myselfshravan/project-bcrs/START_HERE.md

 - Dashboard opens in your browser automatically
 - 5 pages: Overview, Survival Analysis, Predictions, Counterfactual, Model Performance
 - Fully interactive with live predictions
+- **NEW**: AI-powered explanations using Groq LLM (Llama 3.3 70B)!

 **For your demo:**
 1. Navigate to **🎯 Predictions** page
 2. Enter patient characteristics (e.g., 3 tumors, 2.5cm, placebo)
 3. Click "Predict Risk" → Shows risk score and survival curve
+4. **NEW**: Click "💬 Explain This Prediction" → AI generates plain-language explanation
+5. **NEW**: Click "📄 Generate Clinical Report" → EHR-ready summary
-4. Navigate to **🔀 Counterfactual** page
+6. Navigate to **🔀 Counterfactual** page
-5. Click "Compare Treatments" → Shows which treatment is best
+7. Click "Compare Treatments" → Shows which treatment is best
+8. **NEW**: See automatic AI Treatment Rationale with patient-friendly explanation!

 ---